History of Jessore: Medieval

 After the fall of the Hussain Shahi dynasty, Bengal experienced political fragmentation.
 Jashore saw establishment of a local dynasty.
 During the so-called twelve-lord period of Bengal, Pratapaditya was a quasi-independent ruler of Jashore who built up a significant local military force including a large fleet.
 Following the invasions of Man Singh and Islam Khan Chishti, the rein of Jashore passed to new landlords sanctioned by the Mughal empire.
 Pratapaditya was portrayed in various poetic, semi-legendary, or hagiographic works by authors like Bharat Chandra, Ramram Basu, and Sarala Devi Chaudhurani, among others.

-During the reign of Murshid Quli Khan, the local landlord of Jashore called Sitaram Roy revolted against the Mughal rule, but was defeated by the imperial forces.

-Jashore saw significant architectural constructions, especially Islamic mosques and Hindu temples.
-The Mirzanagar Hammam Khana (bathing house) was constructed by the local Mughal administrator (Faujdar) in Keshavpur, Jashore in circa 1649 CE.
-The Chachra Shiv temple for example is an eight-eaves (at-chala) temple dedicated to the Lord Shiva that was constructed by the local landlord Manohar in 1696.
-The temple stands in the Jashore sadar today.
-A church was set up by Catholic Jesuit priests in Jashore in around 1600, the first ever church in East Bengal.